 - when a tenancy is terminated or ended

-- when providing welfare benefits advice
+- when providing welfare benefits advice and employment support

-- when engaging with residents through our community outreach team
+- when engaging with residents through our community outreach team.

-- when conducting satisfaction surveys or services provided, including through third parties
+- When conducting satisfaction surveys or services provided, including through third parties

-- when recording images on our housing estates
+- When recording images on our housing estates